Improving Graph Out-of-distribution Generalization Beyond Causality: Experiments

-We conduct experiments on real-world non-synthetic benchmarks, which are molecule learning and text sentiment analysis.
-Results are given in \cref{tab:real-world_results}.
+We conduct experiments on real-world benchmarks, which are molecule learning and text sentiment analysis.
+Results are given in Table~\ref{tab:real-world_results}.
 From the table, we observe that:

-\textbf{Molecule learning.} \algo-v2 consistently surpasses other competitors, while its simplified version, \algo-v1, also achieves commendable performance, ranking second in most benchmarks.
-The leading margin of \algo-v2 is up to 5.48\% over the runner-up.
+\textbf{Molecule learning.} \algo-v2 surpasses other competitors on multiple benchmarks, while its simplified version, \algo-v1, also achieves commendable performance, ranking second in most benchmarks.
 All these results verify the effectiveness of environment-label dependency and mutable rationale invariance.
-Among all the baseline models, LECI achieves the best performance in covariate shift scenarios.
+Among baselines, LECI achieves the best performance in covariate shift scenarios.
 It obtains environment through encoding the input graph $G$ into graph-level embedding and imposes a stringent assumption on the independence among causal graphs, environments, and labels.
 Since covariate shift only happens on $\mathrm{P}(G)$ and affects less on graph labels $\mathrm{Y}$, the independence assumption between environments and labels improves the performance of LECI.
-However, concept shift happens on $\mathrm{P}(Y|G)$, which means the spuriousness of environment is weakened~\cite{good_22_gui}.
-As a result, LECI performs poorly under concept shift conditions due to the strict independence assumption on environments and labels.
+However, concept shift happens on $\mathrm{P}(Y|G)$, which means the spuriousness of environment is weakened.
+As a result, LECI performs poorly under concept shift conditions due to the strict independence assumption on $\mathrm{Y}$ and $\mathrm{E}$.
+While IGM achieves the best results on LBAP-IC50-Assay and -Size benchmarks, it does not perform well on GOOD benchmarks.

 \textbf{Text sentiment analysis.} Our methods \algo-v2 and \algo-v1 lead other baselines on all the tasks except GOODSST2 with covariate shift.
 In this task, as pointed out in~\cite{leci_23_gui}, due to the presence of significant amount of noise in graph labels and environment labels, hyperparameters in LECI that enforce the independence between environment and graph labels are set to very small values or even zero.
-This again provides evidence for \cref{theo:dep_on_env}, which illustrates that environment information could affect graph labels.
+This again provides evidence for Theorem~\ref{theo:dep_on_env}, which illustrates that environment information could affect graph labels.